-The process leading to the allocation of sites in the 2016 Neighbourhood Development Plan (NDP) was robust and exhaustively thorough (and was documented in detail - see the communications log section in the evidence base section of the website - www.scpc-ndp.co.uk).
+The process leading to the allocation of sites in the 2016 Neighbourhood Development Plan (NDP) was robust and exhaustively thorough (and was documented in detail, see the Communications Log section in the evidence base section of the website: www.scpc-ndp.co.uk).
 15 sites put forward in the SHLAA were surveyed by residents against sustainability and environmental criteria.

 There were extensive discussions with landowners in addition to the multiple information sessions with villagers.

-The Plan made provision for 195 homes on 5 sites, 3 additional sites and 3 reserve sites.
+The Plan made provision for 195 homes on 5 sites, three additional sites and three reserve sites.

 Provision for 195 homes

 SON 2 Bishopswood Middle Field

 SON 5 Kennylands Paddock

 SON 6 Kennylands Infill

 SON 9 Lea Meadow

 SON 15a Chiltern Edge Top

-Additional sites

-EMP 1 Kidby's Yard - designated employment site

-SON 3 Memorial Park - recreation / sports facility
+Additional Sites EMP1 SON 3 Kidby's Yard - designated employment site Memorial Park - recreation/sports facility

 SON 1 Old Copse Field - local green space

-Reserve sites
+Reserve Sites

-SON 7 / 7a Hagpits House and Hagpits Orchard
+SON 7/7a Hagpits House and Hagpits Orchard

 SON 8 Kennylands Gymnastics